Export the preview image

 Tool workflow

-For showrooms working from Virtual Worlds-style KBB design previews, ARQ can sit after the export step: queue the image, enhance it for presentation, check design drift, and approve it into a client room.
+For teams working from Virtual Worlds-style KBB design previews, ARQ can sit after export: queue the image, enhance it for presentation, automatically check possible drift, then return it for human approval into a client room.

 ARQ does not replace the design system a showroom uses to plan a room, specify products, or create a working KBB design.
 It works from common image exports such as JPG, JPEG, and PNG, then adds the AI render production layer around that image.